AlexMubarakshin/ghub-profile/Readme.md

 ```
 $ go build ./ghub.go

-# For scrap your profile, pass in args your github nickname
+# For scrap your profile, pass in args your github nickname:
-$ ./ghub.exe YourProfileName
+$ ./ghub.exe -nickname=YourProfileName

 # Open localhost:8080
 ```